Booking.com: best prices

 It is said that a part of the city fell into the sea in the first century AD, bringing to an end the glory days of Tindari, but much of the ruins are still visible.
 Highlights among the Roman ruins are stretches of defensive walls, a theatre, sections of the original town and some good mosaics.

-One notable monument is the Santuario della Madonna Nera (Sanctuary of the Black Madonna).
-Although only built in the 1960's it has more great views out to sea.
 The sanctuary was built to house a statue of the Virgin that has been attributed with having miraculous powers, and as a result many pilgrims visit the sanctuary each year.
+The statue is a Black Madonna which is rare and was carved in the 12th century.
+The statue sits next to an insciption saying "black am I but beautiful".